-In high school, students develop tangible career readiness skills, which helps that obtain and succeed in their first summer internships and beyond.
-Additionally, students will have access to a network of professionals in careers that interest them through large-scale career events.
+In high school, students develop tangible career readiness skills, which helps them obtain and succeed in their first summer internships and beyond.
+Additionally, students gain access to a network of professionals in careers that interest them through large-scale career events.

 Specific program activities include: